collindutter/Snek-Framework/README.md

 - 🐍

 ## Development
-Pull requests are accepted, but are not likely to be accepted. *Please* search the currently opened tickets before submitting a bug report.
+Pull requests are welcome, but are not guaranteed to be accepted. *Please* search the currently open tickets before submitting a bug report.